UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

-This is not ideal, as there is no direct semantic relationship between the contactPoint property and the Dataset, so the same [contactPoint] should be added to the *Root Dataset*, in anticipation of this being added to Schema.org.
+This is not ideal, as there is no direct semantic relationship between the contactPoint property and the Dataset, so the same [contactPoint] should be added to the *Root Dataset*, in anticipation of this being added to Schema.org, even though this is not strictly supported by schema.org.

 ```
 {